googlearchive/observe-js/README.md

         bar: 2
       }
     };
-    observer.observePathValue(objGraph, 'foo.bar'); // Will report when the value at objGraph.foo.bar changes.
+    observer.observePath(objGraph, 'foo.bar'); // Will report when the value at objGraph.foo.bar changes.
 If the value is ever
                                                     // unreachable, the value is considered to be undefined.

-    observer.observe(objGraph); // Equivalent of observePropertySet(obj) and observePathValue(obj, prop) for each added property and
+    observer.observe(objGraph); // Equivalent of observePropertySet(obj) and observePath(obj, prop) for each added property and
-                                // unobservePathValue(obj, prop) for each deleted property.
+                                // unobservePath(obj, prop) for each deleted property.

 Array "splice" changes
 ----------------------